aruneer007/Generative-AI/README.md

-# Generative-AI
+# Text Summarization using Langchain

-Text Summarization using Langchain and OpenAI models
+- Text Summarization using Langchain and OpenAI models
+- Install the necessary libraries from requirements.txt